anfern777/fizz-buzz-rest/README.md

 $ make
 ```

-## Project Structure
+## Continuous Integration

-├── cmd/ # application entry point
-├── internal/ # application core logic
-├── deploy/ # configuration files needed for production deployment
-├── Makefile
-└── .github/workflows/ci.yml # CI Pipeline
+This project uses **GitHub Actions** for continuous integration.

+### Pull Request Checks

+All code changes must go through a Pull Request into the `main` branch.
+CI will:

+- Build the application
+- Run unit tests with race detection
+- Perform static analysis and dependency audits

+> **Tests must pass before a PR can be merged** (enforced via GitHub branch protection rules).

+CI configuration lives in [`/.github/workflows/ci.yml`](.github/workflows/ci.yml).

 ## Assumptions
 - If str1 or str2 parameters are empty, the query is valid, and they are taken as empty strings `""`
 - int1 and int2 can be positive or negative integers, and are mandatory query parameters
 - stats endpoint statistics are ephemeral - they are not persisted in a database and are lost if the application goes down

 ## TODOs
 - version - (devel)